pixerius/talkyo/README.md

 # gadka-szmatka
-Chat application for bots and people based on django channels with chatbot scenarios modeling capabilities.
+gadka_szmatka application for bots and people based on django channels with gadka_szmatkabot scenarios modeling capabilities.